How To Plant Bulbs

 - Place bulbs 3 to 6” apart and cover with soil.

-For the spring bloomers (crocuses, tulips, hyacynths, or daffodils), no need for extra water if you get at least a couple of inches of precipitation per month through the winter, none required during the time when the ground is frozen.
+For the spring bloomers (crocuses, tulips, hyacynths, or daffodils), no need for extra water if you get at least a couple of inches of precipitation per month through the winter.
 The bulb is a self-contained food supply for the flower.
 For lilies, gladiolus, and other summer bloomers they need about a half-inch of water twice a week.